wkillerud/some-sass/docs/src/contributing/debugging.md

 - Launch extension
 - Launch web extension
-- Launch integration tests
-- Launch web integration tests

 ## Launch extension

 This opens a new window of Visual Studio Code running as a [local extension host][exthost].
 Open the Sass project you're using to test in the extension host window.
-If you don't have one you can open the folder `vscode-extension/test/fixtures/` in this repository.
+If you don't have one you can find several `workspace/` directories inside `vscode-extension/test/e2e/` in this repository.

 ### Set breakpoints